Have you ever wondered, “Should Squats Be Done Fast or Slow?”

 Traditional squat technique involves a slow eccentric (lowering phase) and fast concentric (coming back up).
-You should typically take 3-4 seconds to lower yourself and one second to raise yourself back up.
+Take 3-4 seconds to lower yourself and one second to raise yourself back up.
 However, slow squats will increase time-under-tension, which can lead to better hypertrophy gains.
 Whereas, fast squats can help to build speed and power.

 In terms of the “traditional” squat I have always lived by a slow eccentric phase and an explosive concentric phase.